gas-buddy/swagger-csharp-client/README.md

 ```

 Note that the first time you run `generate-client` it will take several minutes to run as it needs to clone and build `swagger-codegen`.

+## Using Docker
+If you don't want to install java or maven.
+Simply run `run-gb-service` in order to go into an interactive shell to generate the .net client.

+## Generating code from a swagger spec
+In order to generate the code from a swagger spec, you can `npm run generateFromSpec arg1 arg2 arg3`.
+Where
+arg1 is the path to the Swagger Doc
+arg2 is the output directory
+arg3 is the name of the package